 Please note: The order in which authors are listed when submitted is final.
 Be sure to double-check that this information is correct.
-Also, only accepted abstracts whose first authors are SCCM members at the time of submission in one of the following categories will receive complimentary registration: sponsored fellow, dietitian, nurse, pharmacist, or respiratory therapist.
+Also, only accepted abstracts whose first authors are SCCM members at the time of submission in one of the following categories will receive complimentary registration: sponsored trainee, dietitian, nurse, pharmacist, or respiratory therapist.
 Complimentary registration is not transferrable.

 Step 7: Categories

 Step 11: Abstract Award Applications (Abstract Submissions Only)